FlineDev/Imperio/README.md

 start(subCoordinator: tutorialCoordinator)
 ```

-Note that this will automatically finish the current screen flow.
 If you want to get notified when the sub coordinator is finished or disappeared, simply chain `onFinish` or `onDisappear` callbacks to the start method:

 ``` Swift
 start(subCoordinator: tutorialCoordinator).onFinish {